araison12/gpus_monitor/README.md

 ## To test `gpus_monitors` by your own:

-I've implemented a the tiny non linear XOR problem in pyTorch.
+I've implemented the tiny non linear XOR problem in pyTorch.
 You can test `gpus_monitor` by your own while running :
 ```bash
 python3 gpus_monitor/test_torch.py